The culture of enrichment beyond the formal curriculum aims to broaden horizons for students and is integrated into all aspects of school life.

 The aim of the Margaret Bryce Smith School Scholarships is to further the education of pupils attending any secondary school in the City of Liverpool by the award of prizes or other suitable reward as a mark of distinction.

 In 1908, James Smith a local Wine Merchant bequeathed a sum of money in memory of his late mother, Margaret Bryce Smith to make annual awards of scholarships to Liverpool secondary school children.
 The awards to be known as The Margaret Bryce Smith School Scholarships in her honour.

 For many years the Corporate Trustees were Liverpool City Council, but in August 2002 a scheme drawn up by the Charity Commissioner came into effect amalgamating the main fund with a number of small associated scholarship funds.
 The scheme superseded the original trusts of the charities and henceforth the charity is to be administered as one fund.

-Since 2005, grants totalling £391,370 have been awarded to secondary pupils attending Liverpool schools.
+Since 2005, grants have been awarded to secondary pupils attending Liverpool schools.

-Gateacre School was allocated £1,000 from the MBSSS last year for 9 students who each received a prize scholarship award amount to further their educational career and mark of distinction rewards.
+Grant awards received annually from MBSS are awarded to deserving students who each receive a prize scholarship award amount to further their educational career and mark of distinction rewards.
 MBSSS prize fund is awarded individually to nominated students on recommendation of the Headteacher only.

-2020/2021 MBSS have indicated a grant allocation eligibility of £1,000 to Gateacre School which will be awarded to deserving students by the Headteacher at his discretion during an Awards Ceremony to be held on 8th December.
+MBSS grant allocation to Gateacre School will be awarded to deserving students by the Headteacher at his discretion during an Awards Ceremony to be held in January 2022.